LLNL/HPC-Tutorials/openmp/introduction.md

 </tbody>
 </table>

 **Note**: The remainder of this tutorial, unless otherwise indicated, refers to OpenMP version 3.1.
-Syntax and features new with OpenMP 4.0 are not currently covered.
+Syntax and features new with OpenMP 4.x and OpenMP 5.x are not currently covered.

 ## References: